cs3org/OCM-API/IETF-RFC.md

       endpoint.
 This value is provided for documentation purposes, and it SHOULD NOT be intended as a prefix for share requests.
-    - datatx (string) - The top-level path used for data transfers.
-      This value is provided for documentation purposes, and it SHOULD NOT be intended as a prefix.
-In addition, implementations are expected to execute
-      the transfer using WebDAV [RFC4918] as the wire protocol.
     - Any additional protocol supported for this Resource type MAY be advertised here, where the value MAY correspond to a top-level URI to be used for that protocol.